 Some foods have an obvious effect on our sleep—think a cup of chamomile tea before bed, or tryptophan-rich turkey at Christmas.
 But the like between nutrition and rest goes deeper than that.
 The production of melatonin (the sleep hormone) is dependent on getting the right vitamins and minerals in your diet, and modern research suggests that some specific nutrients are particularly important.

 Magnesium is one of the most common supplements out there.
 As a metal, you can’t produce it yourself, but it’s vital to the healthy function of your brain, and many people believe that it helps them sleep.
 But what does the science say?
 Is magnesium the be-all and end-all of shut-eye?

 Get your Brain Health Score in 4 minutesTake the quiz

 The Heights story

 Sleep (or a lack of it) is the reason that Heights exists—it’s something we feel quite strongly about.
-We began as a result of our co-founder, Dan Murray-Serter, struggling with chronic insomnia for months.
-Without that, we’d have never developed the Smart Supplement, an all-in-one supplement that provides all the nutrition you need to sleep, and feel, better.
+We began as a result of our co-founder, Dan Murray-Serter, struggling with severe sleeplessness for months.
+Without that, we’d have never have founded Heights.